singaround/songbook/posts/dates.md

 tags:
   - blog
 ---
-The Auntie Shanty session is at the [Jolly Farmers pub](https://www.jollyfarmers-oxford.co.uk) in central Oxford (OX1 1LD), on the **first Monday** of every month.
-We're often in the garden or the downstairs room - ask at the bar if you can't find us.
+The Auntie Shanty session is at the [Jolly Farmers](https://www.jollyfarmers-oxford.co.uk) pub in central Oxford (OX1 1LD).

-### Dates of next sessions
+### Dates
 <sup>(list last updated 3rd June 2025)</sup>

 **Monday 30th June 2025** - a special "songbook session" - not singing, but working through the songbook discussing and amending lyrics.
-All welcome, but it may not be the best introduction if you're not been to Auntie Shanty before.
+All welcome, but it may not be the best introduction if you've not been to Auntie Shanty before.
 From 6pm.

 **Monday 7th July 2025** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
-All welcome.

 **Monday 4th August 2025**- Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
-All welcome.

 **Monday 1st September 2025**- Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
-All welcome.

 **Monday 29th September 2025**- a special "songbook session" - not singing, but working through the songbook discussing and amending lyrics.
-All welcome, but it may not be the best introduction if you're not been to Auntie Shanty before.
+All welcome, but it may not be the best introduction if you've not been to Auntie Shanty before.
 From 6pm.

 **Monday 6th October 2025**- Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
-All welcome.

 **Monday 3rd November 2025**- Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
-All welcome.

 **Monday 1st December**- Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
-All welcome.